 Introduction

 Rabies is a deadly virus spread to people from the saliva of infected animals.
-The rabies virus is usually transmitted though bite, and are the common causes of rabies worldwide.
-Mostly rabies virus is spread through the saliva if infected animals, infected animals can spread the virus by biting another animal or person and in rare cases rabies can be spread when infected saliva gets into an open wound or the mucous membrane such us mouth or eyes.
-Any animal can transmit rabies but there ones mostly transmit rabies to human are cats, dog’s goats and cows.
-Once a person is bitten by an animal with rabies she or he can show symptoms such as flu that last for days, fever, headache, nausea, vomiting, confusion, hallucinations, insomnia, hyperactivity, agitation and difficult to swallow [1-3].
+The rabies virus is usually transmitted though bite, and is the common cause of rabies worldwide.
+Mostly rabies virus is spread through the saliva of infected animals, infected animals can spread the virus by biting another animal or person and in rare cases rabies can be spread when infected saliva gets into an open wound or the mucous membrane such us mouth or eyes.
+Any animal can transmit rabies but the ones mostly transmit rabies to human are cats, dogs goats and cows.
+Once a person is bitten by an animal with rabies she or he can show symptoms such as flu that last for days, fever, headache, nausea, vomiting, confusion, hallucinations, insomnia, hyperactivity, agitation and difficulty to swallow [1-3].

 About 99 % of cases, domestic dogs are responsible for rabies virus transmission to human, although rabies affect both domestic and wild animals.
 Rabies can be transmitted to animals and people through bites or scratches, usually in saliva.
 More than 29 million people worldwide receive a post –bite vaccination every year, and this is estimated to prevent hundreds of thousands of rabies death annually [9,10].
 There are prevention measure toward rabies are such follows, eliminating rabies in dogs this is by vaccinating dogs and this is the most effective strategy for preventing rabies in people.
 Awareness on rabies and preventing dogs bite, this is by giving health education about rabies and immunizations of people this is used to immunize people after an exposure or before exposure to rabies.
 Furious rabies and paralytic rabies are two forms of rabies diseases and they are part of signs and symptoms of rabies.
 Furious rabies is characterized by hyperactivity and hallucinations, while paralytic characterized by paralysis and coma [4,11,12].

 Rabies in human in Namibia is mostly occurs in the northern part of the country.
 Children up to the age of 16 are most affected, representing 83 % of all human rabies cases [5].
-According to the data that was submitted to SEARG, in 2012 a total number of 177 cases of animal with rabies were laboratory confirmed, of which of 50 was dogs, 87 other domestic animals and 40 wildlife [6].
+According to the data that was submitted to SEARG, in 2012 a total number of 177 cases of animal rabies were laboratory confirmed, of which of 50 was dogs, 87 other domestic animals and 40 wildlife [6].
 In January 2012 57 dogs died of rabies, 174 domestic animals of which `145were cattle and 24 wildlife [7].
 Between 2007and 2012 62 people died from rabies in Namibia, with the Okavango region having highest number of 15 cases [8].
 Data submitted to the OIE reported that 13 human rabies cases from the year 2010 and 2011.
 According to the data that was collected, there was a reduction of cases from over 90 cases in 2015 and 2016 and to 34 cases in 2018.
 Human rabies death showed also a declining trend, from 23 cases in 2015, 13 cases in 2016, six cases in 2017 to only one cases in 2018.
 During the year 2017 and 2018 61.
 3 % and 52.
 6 % dogs were vaccinated.

 The vaccination coverage year 2017 was estimated to range between 26 % and 74 % depending on the region, with the highest coverage.
 According to Ohangwena region state veterinary annual vaccination reported that (2011-2013) there was 74 % of vaccination coverage was recorded in the region.
 In addition, 112 deaths of animal and 13 humans respectively in Ohangwena.
 About 77 % of dogs in 2017 received their first time vaccine and for the second time was about 19 percent.